 Examples of Themes

 The area of Data Science blends skills in statistics and computer science, so graduates with some training in both disciplines are likely to be viewed as having an attractive set of skills.
 Upper-level courses with relevance to Data Science include courses on databases (CPSC 304 and 404), simulation (CPSC 405), and artificial intelligence (CPSC 312, 322, 422).
-To satisfy the theme requirement, at least 6 of the 9 credits should be chosen from courses in these areas, with possibly 3 of the credits chosen from other upper-level CPSC courses.

 Currently student demand for CPSC courses far outstrips the supply.
 Therefore, the Department of Computer Science restricts enrollment to its 200 and above courses on the basis of overall average.
 Statistics students compete on an equal footing with any other students in the Faculty of Science for admission to CPSC courses.
 Thus a Computer Science theme is a good option for strong students in the Statistics program.
 For the latest information about Computer Science courses and enrollment restrictions in effect, refer to that department's undergraduate web site at http://www.cs.ubc.ca/ugrad/